• Skip to main content

 What went wrong?

-The Frankenstein theme is familiar, which means the audience is already familiar with the famed property and that is good.
+The Frankenstein theme is familiar, which means the audience is already acquainted with the famed property and that is good.
 But there is something like 460 Frankenstein films going back to silents.
 The new hook is the R-restricted rating with raunchy content in a cineasta-style wrapping.

 "The Bride" caption F*%#ing.